basblsolver/BASBLib/README.md

 # BASBLib - A Library of Bilevel Test Problems

+## Goal of this repository

 While the literature on the application of Bilevel Programming Problems (**BPP**) is extensive and diverse, there have been limited efforts in establishing a comprehensive test library for the evaluation of bilevel algorithms and their implementations.
 Thus, the primary goal of this library is to present an __actively growing collection of bilevel test problems__ gathered from various sources devoted to bilevel programming.

+* This repository provides a description of bilevel test problems in the `AMPL` modelling format, compatible with [`BASBL solver`](http://basblsolver.github.io/home/ "Bilevel Solver").

 ## Problems classification